ahmed-elshamy23/ARM-Vexpress-Custom-Linux-Distro/README.md

 * **arm-linux-gnueabi- toolchain**: for cross compilation.
 * **QEMU**: used to simulate ARM vexpress board.

-> **Note**: detailed configuration can be viewed by cloniing the source code of u-boot and buildroot, copying ".config" file into their path and running the command "make menuconfig".
+> **Note**: detailed configuration can be viewed by cloning the source code of u-boot and buildroot, copying ".config" file into their path and running the command "make menuconfig".